OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 text box near the top of the Wireshark window.
     - In the filter window use the filter `ip.addr==132.235.232.204`
     - The field should turn green showing that this is a valid filter.
-    - Press Enter to apply filer.
+    - Press Enter to apply filter.
 To reset the view, use the "X" button on the far right of the filter line.

 7. In the filtered view, look for a packet with `Echo (ping) Request`.

 8. Use the `View` menu and select `Expand All`.
 Notice that the middle frame expands the packet data to show **a lot** of detail.

-9. To get packet detail needed into a format where portions of it are can be used in a lab report use:<br>`File -> Export Packet Dissections -> As Plain Text...`
+9. To get packet detail needed into a format where portions of it can be used in a lab report use:<br>`File -> Export Packet Dissections -> As Plain Text...`

 10. A Wireshark Save dialog window will open with several choices along the bottom.
     - In the lower left called `Packet Range` change the radio button to `Selected packet`